-Devastating physical injury and often death due to unsafe trucking companies have become an epidemic on our nation’s highways.
-Walkup’s truck injury litigation team believes that we can bring about change by educating the general public, other lawyers, law students, legislators, truck lines, truck drivers, judges and juries about the hard facts surrounding common unsafe or illegal trucking practices.
+Devastating physical injuries, and often wrongful deaths, due to unsafe trucking companies have become an epidemic on our nation’s highways.
+Walkup’s truck injury litigation team believes that we can bring about change by educating the general public, other lawyers, law students, legislators, truck lines, truck drivers, judges, and juries about the hard facts surrounding common unsafe or illegal trucking practices.

 Truck Accidents Are Often A Matter Of Size

 The tremendous difference in size and weight between tractor-trailers and passenger cars usually spells disaster for motorists.
 It has been estimated that as many as 10 percent of all fatal motor vehicle accidents are caused by semi-trucks.